 Plus a strong salary – A robust, consistent income is a good signal of your ability to make on-time loan payments, especially when you have significant debt to repay.
 For most refinancing applications, you’ll need to submit a copy of last year’s tax returns and a recent pay stub.
 If you are self-employed or have other sources of income, you may need to provide additional documents.

-You have some money saved up – Showing an ability and willingness to save money is a good way to demonstrate responsible money management.
+And, you have some money saved up – Showing an ability and willingness to save money is a good way to demonstrate responsible money management.
 Particularly important is showing evidence of short-term savings with enough liquidity for life’s unexpected expenses.
 Some lenders may ask to see a current checking or savings account balance before extending credit.
 Prepare for refinancing by building a small nest egg — it will also help you practice establishing a healthy financial future.

 With high interest rates on your student loans – Many professionals who completed graduate school in the last decade took out student loans at rates above six percent.
 If this is true for you, you have something to gain by potentially lowering your interest rate.
 And with the Federal Reserve’s recent decision to raise interest rates for the second time since 2016, time is of the essence.